erik78se/masterworker/TUTORIAL.md

 But, the worker should remove the *WORKERKEY.file* that it created on the host as part of joining the relation.

-I placed this activity as part of the 'relation-broken' hook.
+This cleanup procedure is placed in the 'relation-broken' hook.

 *./worker/hooks/master-relation-broken*
 <pre>